marcopennekamp/lore/spec/04-classes-entities-components.md

 - You need to **access another component of the entity**.
 You wouldn't be able to implement this component without access to the other component.
 - You want to restrict a component to a **specific entity type**.
 For example, you could restrict a component `Loot` to the `Monster` entity type.

-Having declared an ownership constraint, you can then **access the owner type** as follows:
+Having declared an ownership constraint, a variable of type `+Sprite` will also give you **access to the owner's types:**

 ```
 function draw(e: +Sprite) = {